m7a/lp-gmusicradio/README-draft.md

    here.
 Finally, buying used CDs is quite cheap as in e.g. 3.00€/disc for a typical second-hand CD as sold on Medimops.
 Used CDs do not usually have any lower audio quality given the digital nature of music CDs.
-In my use, about 5 of 3000 songs had reading issues, this is less than 0.2%.
+In my use, 5 in 3000 songs had reading issues, this is less than 0.2%.

 A lucky way to bootstrap a collection from almost zero (1 CD + a few FLACs from Qobuz) was the opportunity to start from a stranger's music collection for free.
 He told me that he no longer owned any playback equipment for CDs and that they had been sitting in the basement for years.
-Sometimes, collections from similar situations are also sold, but given their often strong emotional value to the owners, they often do not exactly offer good value for the money.
+Sometimes, collections from similar situations are also offered for sale, but given their often strong emotional value to the owners, they often do not exactly offer good value for the money.

 ## The Quest for Playback Software